awesome-panel/transformers-agent-ui/README.md

 - [ ] Build a sample store and collect data on runs
 - [ ] Enable downloading the output value
 - [ ] Help the app and/ or Panel display the outputs.
-For example when a tensor is returned Panel does not know how to display that.
+For example when a tensor is returned Panel
+- [ ] Specifically test that the output of each tool is supported does not know how to display that.
 And the agent fails if we ask it to return the value wrapped in a HoloViz Panel Audio Pane.
 See [Panel #4836](https://github.com/holoviz/panel/issues/4836)
+- [ ] Profile the `run` and figure out if for example agents should be reused/ cached

 ## Maybe list